-Eccentric Isometrics might be the best technique you haven’t heard of in the strength & conditioning world…and may also have a great role for rehab as well.
+Eccentric Isometrics might be the best technique you haven’t heard of in the strength & conditioning world.
+They also have a great role in rehab as well.
 Learn how they can be used to improve your movement, strength, and hypertrophy.
-Free webinar sharing the simple squat assessment process I use to make athletes move better!

-I learned of these through research completed by PhD / Trainer / Strength coach Joel Seedman of Advanced Human Performance and immediately began implementing them into my programming – and knew right away that eccentric isometrics were an awesome training tool.
+I learned of eccentric isometrics and immediately began implementing them into my programming – and knew right away that eccentric isometrics were an awesome training tool.